hasura/graphql-engine/docs/graphql/manual/actions/derive.rst

 ------------

-It is a typical requirement to run some custom business logic before actually executing a mutation.
-For example, to perform validations or to enrich some data from an external source.
+It is a typical requirement to run some custom business logic before actually executing a mutation, for example, to perform validations or to enrich some data from an external source.
 Actions can be used to achieve this.

 To help with creation of such actions, Hasura lets you derive an action from an